 Pasture-Raised Heritage Pork

-We are currently accepting bulk orders for half pork shares until March 15.
+We are sold out of pork shares for Summer 2019.
+We will have retail pork cuts available for purchase beginning in July.
 Your half pig share is custom cut by an experienced butcher, safely wrapped, and frozen.
 Ordering a half hog share from us provides you a significant discount compared with buying the same cuts of pork at our retail prices.
 Simply processing pork to sell at a market costs us almost twice as much (or more) than it costs you to talk to the butcher directly and get them to custom cut your half pig share.
-There are other savings as well and we can pass some of that on to you in the form of a substantial discount.
+There are other savings as well and we can pass those on to you in the form of a substantial discount.

 We sell half hog shares for $4.50 per pound of hanging weight.
 We ask you for a $150 deposit per half.
 This deposit is credited against the final cost, which will be due after the pigs are weighed at the end of the season.
 We raise the pigs and deliver them for you to the butcher.
 The meat will be available by early September.

 You pay our state-licensed butcher to custom cut your half hog to your specifications.
 This year we are taking the pigs to Mount Angel Meats in Mount Angel, Oregon.
 The prices for custom cutting and wrapping pork are approximately $1.25 per pound including making bacon, ham, and sausage.
 For a more detailed breakdown of butcher costs, see their website.
 We will provide a detailed explanation of custom butchering possibilities and will gladly schedule a phone call with you prior to processing day so that we can answer any questions you have about cuts and the process.
 If you can't pick up your pork when it is ready, we can deliver it for a fee which covers our gas and mileage.

 If you plan to pair up with a friend and share a half pig among yourselves, check out our blog entry on sample pork cut plans for a detailed PDF on how to get a half pig cut so you can more easily share it.